Search close icon

 Our attorneys understand the intricate mechanics of annuities, structured products, limited partnerships, alternative investments, and other complex financial instruments commonly involved in investment fraud cases.
 This technical knowledge allows us to identify violations that generalist attorneys might miss.

 While we bring sophisticated national-level expertise to every case, we also recognize how New Mexico’s distinctive cultural heritage, energy economy, and retirement demographics shape investment relationships.
-Our attorneys have successfully represented New Mexico investors from communities throughout the state, developing region-specific expertise that strengthens our advocacy.
+Our attorneys are able to represent New Mexico investors from communities throughout the state, developing region-specific expertise that strengthens our advocacy.

 This combination of local understanding and national resources allows us to develop compelling narratives that resonate with arbitrators while deploying the sophisticated financial analysis necessary to document misconduct and quantify damages.